Planning a classic Croatian-Slovenia road trip? This is the ultimate 10 day itinerary for visiting Croatia and Slovenia.

 Begin your day bright and early with a walk along the city walls.
 Be sure to climb Micenta Tower.
 It’s the highest point on the walls.
 The fortress itself is a stony and cramped experience, but the views are terrific.

 The city walls cost 200 kuna and will take approximately 2-3 hours, though there is an exit midway.
-You can buy tickets at the tourist office or online in advance.
+Click here to pre-book an admission ticket for the city walls.
+You can also book a 2 hour guided tour of the walls to make sure you see all the sites.

 You should arrive when the walls open at 8:00 am (in high season) to avoid the hordes of tourists from cruise ships and stave off heat exhaustion from the lack of shade.
 Alternatively, go around 5:00 pm.